EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 You may use `--install-from-source 2ndqpostgres pglogical3 bdr3` to
-build and install all three components from source, or just use `--install-from-source pglogical3 bdr3` to use packages for 2ndQPostgres, but build and install pglogical v3 and BDR v3 from source.
+build and install all three components from source, or just use `--install-from-source pglogical3 bdr3` to use packages for 2ndQPostgres, but build and install pglogical v3 and PGD v3 from source.
-By default, this will build the `master` branch of pglogical and BDR.
+By default, this will build the `master` branch of pglogical and PGD.

 To build a different branch, append `:branchname` to the corresponding argument.
 For example `--install-from-source 2ndqpostgres:dev/xxx`, or